Leadership Development

-Emotional intelligence is about self-awareness of one's own emotions, sensitivity to how those emotions are expressed, and a social awareness of how to act with others.
+Emotional intelligence is about self-awareness of one's own emotions, sensitivity to how those emotions are expressed, and social awareness of how to act with others.
 Why is this important for leaders?
-If you're responsible for inspiring employees, you need to provide a shared purpose, as well as focus on individual motivations, desires, and pain points to provide a psychologically safe environment where diverse, high performing teams can thrive.
+If you're responsible for inspiring employees, you need to provide a shared purpose, as well as focus on individual motivations, desires, and pain points, to provide a psychologically safe environment where diverse, high-performing teams can thrive.
+Read the five steps below to develop effectiveness and emotional intelligence for leaders.

 #1: Persuade leadership to buy in to their own development

-Skepticism can be a powerful trait of successful leaders, but sometimes it can be detrimental to progress.
-Leadership development, coaching, and focusing on interpersonal relations is "soft" compared to some of the more concrete analysis that executives must handle day-to-day – and some leaders may wish to ignore soft skill building in favor of other tasks.
+Leadership development, coaching, and focusing on interpersonal relations are "soft" compared to some of the more concrete analyses that executives must handle day-to-day.
+Some leaders may wish to ignore soft skill building and career development in favor of other tasks.

-If you are struggling to motivate a leader to see the value in their own professional development, here are a few suggestions:
+If you are struggling to motivate a leader to see the value in their own professional career development, here are a few suggestions:

 • Measuring employee engagement before starting any leadership development initiative will also give you a benchmark for the future.